Resources

 Assistance for Homeless Individuals

-If you are not currently homeless, but are concerned you might become homeless, call Washington County Emergency Assistance at 651.430.6455 or the Salvation Army at 651.739.6288 for assistance.
+If you are not currently homeless, but are concerned you might become homeless, contact the Washington County Homeless Outreach Services Team (HOST) at 651-430-6488.